Lord of the Dome

 A screech, followed by the racket of heavy metal being crushed, erupted somewhere above, sending jolting vibrations into his back.

 “What?
 What be this noise?
 Dare, dare you break the sleep of my ears?”
 He stood and sniffed the damp air.
 “You not know who I be?”
 He craned his neck and twitched his ears, but the noise didn’t answer his movements or questions.
 Irritated, the Lord stomped his feet and his subjects scattered.
 “Little rats, I apologize.
 Apologize, yes I do.
 A disturbance, minor, minor it must be.”
 He glanced up at the gleam of light from a rectangular opening and caught the sound of a low moan.
 “This annoyance, discover, yes discover I will…to protect us.
 I go.
-Til then…be as you may.”
+Till then…be as you may.”

 The Lord of the Dome worked his way up the wall, grabbing notch, lip and ledge, till he reached the narrow space.
 Set at ground level on the edge of a hard path, the rim dribbled water down his front.
 He licked some to wet his lips and quench his thirst.
 He spit out the gritty after-bite.
 Hmm, water, drip drip warmer here.
 Remember this, must remember.